luisfcolon/til/git/updating-git-repos.md

     "cool-repo-7"
   )

-  declare -a master_only_repos=(
+  declare -a main_only_repos=(
-    "repo-with-only-master-1"
+    "repo-with-only-main-1"
-    "repo-with-only-master-2"
+    "repo-with-only-main-2"
   )

   declare -a branches=(
-    "master"
+    "main"
     "staging"
     "develop"
   )